Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Introduction

-The TOPSIS method has been widely used in many applications, including logistics~\citep{bottani2006fuzzy}, manufacturing~\citep{wang2009toward,Zhang23ASC}, marketing~\citep{yu2011rank}, sustainable development~\citep{MATEUSZ20181683}, and engineering~\citep{Lin23ASC}; for a much broader survey of TOPSIS and its applications, see, e.g., the review of \citet{BEHZADIAN201213051,Zavadskas16,Zyoud17}.
-In particular, there have been several studies focusing on the normalization and weighting procedures used in TOPSIS.
-The research of \citet{OPRTZE04} has analyzed the impact of different normalization procedures and different aggregation functions on the final ranking obtained using the TOPSIS and VIKOR methods.
+The TOPSIS method has been widely used in many applications, including logistics~\citep{bottani2006fuzzy}, manufacturing~\citep{wang2009toward,Zhang23ASC}, marketing~\citep{yu2011rank}, sustainable development~\citep{MATEUSZ20181683}, and engineering~\citep{Lin23ASC}; for a much broader survey of TOPSIS and its applications see~\cite{BEHZADIAN201213051,Zavadskas16,Zyoud17}.
+Much of the studies on TOPSIS focus on normalization and weighting procedures.
+Indeed, criteria weights are an important part of the TOPSIS method, because experts use weights to encode their view of the significance of particular criteria.
+However, for weights to have the expected effect, criteria values need to first be accordingly normalized.
+This is particularly important when criteria values are expressed on different scales.
+The research of \citet{OPRTZE04} has analyzed the impact of different normalization procedures and different aggregation functions on the final ranking obtained using the TOPSIS and VIKOR (VIseKriterijumska Optimizacija i kompromisno Resenje) methods.
 Similarly, \citet{ZAVZAKANT06} describe the influence of a normalization method on the final TOPSIS rankings.
 An alternative approach to criterion weighting is considered by \citet{Chakraborty2009ASC}.
 The topic of weights is also an important part of studies on the Relative Ratio method~\citep{LI09}, which estimates differences between alternatives to create a ranking that balances the distance from the ideal solution and the distance from the anti-ideal solution.
 Similar approaches to weight balancing and relative closeness have been also proposed by \citet{KUO2017152} and \citet{ABOHADJAM19}.
-With the use of the ROR methodology (\citet{Greco2010}), TOPSIS has also been adapted by~\citet{ZIE17} to incorporate predefined relations between alternatives as a form of preferential information from the decision maker.

-Many other interesting issues relating to TOPSIS, including its combinations with other methods, its variations and adaptations, are described in works by~\citet{CT_23,YYDL-2018,CHEN-2019,TZZL-2018,YK-2017}.
-Last but not least are the attempts aimed at visualizing the results of TOPSIS, e.g. \citet{Walesiak_16}, where a multidimensional scaling approach (\citet{Borg_05}) has been employed.
+With the use of the ROR (Robust Ordinal Regression) methodology~\cite{Greco2010}, TOPSIS has also been adapted to incorporate predefined relations between alternatives as a form of preferential information from the decision maker~\cite{ZIE17}.
+Many other interesting issues relating to TOPSIS, including its combinations with other methods, its variations and adaptations, are described in~\cite{CT_23,YYDL-2018,CHEN-2019,TZZL-2018,YK-2017}.